jean-michelet/poc-fastify-di/README.md

 However, they do not solve the underlying architectural problems caused by implicit access patterns, and depend heavily on the discipline and education of developers.

-## Why Build on Fastify Plugin System"
+## Why Build on Fastify Plugin System

 ### Composition Root